"To create an environment where people learn skills for life."

 The swim school began expanding with new sites at Kelston, New Windsor and Massey coming on line in 2004, 2006 and 2013 respectively.
 In the meantime the swim school went through a restructure with the aim of providing more support for the growing number of staff and clients.
 Site managers were introduced to take responsibility for their individual sites rather than depend on a central form of management.

 Over this period of growth we have developed a structured, progressive approach to our teaching 'pathways', enabling swimmers to be with us from 6months through to a competitive level if they wish.
-We give mid-term reports to every child to ensure feedback and communication on your child's progress.
+We provide on-going assessment for every child to ensure feedback and communication on your child's progress.
+You can view their progress at anytime on the Customer Portal.

 We pride ourselves on our staff training and development to ensure consistency and excellence, but also fun, innovative lessons that maximise learning in an enjoyable environment!